Peng-Rao/SE4HPC_notes/notes/chapters/chapter6.typ

 === System Life-Cycle
 The System Life-Cycle relates to failures in the following way:

-#figure(
-  image("../figures/system-life-cycle.jpg", width: 80%),
-  caption: [ The System Life-Cycle when faults occur. ], )
+#figure(image("../figures/system-life-cycle.jpg", width: 80%), caption: [ The System Life-Cycle when faults occur. ])
 - *Time of occurrence*.
 Time at which the user becomes aware of the failure.
 - *Detection time*.
 Time at which operators become aware of the failure.
 - *Response time*.
 Time required by operators to diagnose the issue and respond to users.